rd-1-2022/rpt-spring-scheduling-tasks/README.md

-# Overview
+# Basic Spring Scheudling application

 This project demonstrates Spring's scheduling functionality by scheduling a method to be executed every 5 seconds.

 ## Code

-To enable scheduling support in Spring, the annotation `@EnableScheduling` should be placed on the main applicaiton class.
+To enable scheduling support in Spring, the annotation `@EnableScheduling` should be placed on the main application class.

 ```java
 @SpringBootApplication